jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 ` xsetwacom set "device name" PressCurve 0 5 95 100`

-Note as long as the inner pair of values (y1 & x2) and the outer pair of values (x1 & y2) each equal 100 you've defined a valid Bezier curve.
+Note as long as the inner pair of values (y1 & x2) and the outer pair of values (x1 & y2) each equal 100 you've defined a valid Bezier curve for xf86-input-wacom.
 For a "firmer" touch (depressed curve), you could use:

 ` xsetwacom set "device name" PressCurve 5 0 100 95`